Xonshiz/CoManga/README.md

 # CoManga
 CoManga is a "Cross-Platform Application" that can download various Comics and Manga for free.
 The application can run on Android, iOS and UWP.
+It has features like :
+- Download any Manga You Want.
+- Download any Comic You Want.
+- Support Android, iOS and UWP.
+- Has parallel download support.
+- Shows the latest Manga and Comics.
+- Downloads a Single Chapter and puts in a directory with the Comic/Manga name, volume and chapter.
+- Downloads all the chapters available for a series.
+- Skip if the file has already been downloaded.
+- Show human readable error(s) in most places.

 # Supported Platforms/OS
 CoManga supports :